tvartom/ansible-collection-serveradmin/README.md

 Choose Time Zone and Network Time: On.

 Do this after enabling network for the server.
+(Turn on and off Network Time will remove warning about networking if you completed step 3.)

 #### 5. Software Selection